mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

                 self, damage, reason: mcpython.common.entity.DamageSource.DamageSource = None
                 ):

-            applies damage to the entity
+            Applies damage to the entity
             FOR MODER:
                 this function is an default implementation. for an working example, see the player entity
                 - you may want to apply armor calculation code